ayushiee/fb-clone/README.md

 Deployed it using vercel [here](fb-clone-ayushiee.vercel.app).

-Please leave a ⭐ as motivation if you liked the idea 😄
+Please leave a ⭐ as motivation if you liked the implementation 😄

 ## Demo